 Some of the methods discussed in this article are dangerous or even deadly.
 You attempt them at your own risk.

-I feel like I need to tell you that I’m completely biased when it comes to shotguns.
+I need to tell you that I’m completely biased when it comes to shotguns.
 There’s just something about them – the satisfying click of the action, the roar of a big magnum load sending an ounce or more of lead downrange that satisfies me in a primal way.

 If I could only pick one gun to take with me into the wastelands of post-SHTF America, it’s going to be a good old 12 gauge pump every time.